pymc-devs/pymc-data-umbrella/CODE_OF_CONDUCT.md

 Thank you for helping make this a welcoming, friendly community for all.

-For the complete version of the code of conduct refer to [NUMFOCUS code of conduct](https://numfocus.org/code-of-conduct)
+For the complete version of the code of conduct refer to [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct)

 ## Reporting
 If you believe someone is violating the code of conduct, please report this in a timely manner.